Ivan-Korolenko/easy-curry/README.md

 # Easy curry.
 Just what you need.
 Only small and simple curry functions.
-Nothing else.
+Nothing extra

 ## What is currying?
 Quick guide here:
 https://medium.com/@ivankorolenko/how-to-quickly-understand-currying-in-javascript-7a3875f3fde6

 ## Why easy-curry?
-✔️ Only simple curry functions.
-Nothing extra

-✔️ Easy to read code.
+✔️ Code is easy to read.
 You can easily understand what you're using

+✔️ Multiple types of currying: classic, to fixed arity, variadic

+✔️ Can be used in a TypeScript project (.d.ts file included)

+✔️ Size: 275 bytes (minified and gzipped)

 ✔️ No dependencies

-✔️ Only 275 bytes (minified and gzipped)

-✔️ Supports 3 types of currying: classic, to fixed arity, variadic

 ## Getting Started
 ### NPM